jbiatek/BSGRulebook/rulebook.md

 #### Revealed Cylons during the Sleeper Agent phase

 <p class="overlay" markdown="1">Revealed Cylon players who receive Loyalty cards must look at them, then immediately pass them face down to *one* human player of their choice.
-They must not follow any text that says to "immediately reveal this card".
-The human player who receives these cards is the one who will reveal them.</p>
+They must not follow any text that says to "immediately reveal this card".</p>

 <p class="nooverlay" markdown="1">Revealed Cylons get their extra Loyalty card, but are not allowed to reveal it (even if it says to "immediately reveal this card").
 Instead, they can choose to pass them off as an action in the Resurrection Ship when the game resumes.
 Existing Cylons are never allowed to reveal another Loyalty card. <span class="nodaybreak nonosympathizer nosympatheticcylon nocylonleader nooverlay">A Cylon player who receives the "You Are a Sympathizer" card may choose to instead hand it off to the human player of their choice as soon as they receive it.</span>
 </p>

-<p class="exodusloyalty" markdown="1">Sharon "Boomer" Valerii Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
+<p class="exodusloyalty" markdown="1">Sharon "Boomer" Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
 If "Boomer" has already revealed as a Cylon, however, her negative ability no longer applies because character abilities are ignored as a revealed Cylon.
 Only deal her 1 Loyalty card if she has revealed as a Cylon.</p>

-<p class="noexodusloyalty" markdown="1">Sharon "Boomer" Valerii Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
+<p class="noexodusloyalty" markdown="1">Sharon "Boomer" Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
 But if "Boomer" has already revealed as a Cylon, her negative ability is supposed to no longer apply.
 Since following this rule would result in a Loyalty card not being dealt, deal the extra card to "Boomer" despite technically no longer having that weakness so that there is not a card left over.</p>

 ### Combat ship attack table